luissanches/ekreative_task_test/README.md

 ## Test your service

-- In case you want to test directally in AWS environment, please, Run `npm run deploy` before execute the tests.
+- In case you want to test it directly in AWS environment, please, Run `npm run deploy` before execute the tests.
   Also configure the AWS_BASE_URL variable in vitest.config.ts file
 - Run either `npm run test:local` to run the tests localy or `npm run test:aws`
 - You can also Run `npm start` and use the Postman app importing the requests from test.postman_collection.json file.